 Google doesn’t lie.
 In May Modsy found that farmhouse design was the country’s most beloved aesthetic, after using the search engine’s keyword planner to analyze average monthly term inquiries in each state.
 Now as the year comes to a close, the company revealed in its 2021 trend report that not much has changed.
-The style is still the preferred choice in 26 states, including Maine, Oregon, and Pennsylvania.
+The style is still the preferred choice in 26 states.
 But there is one place we were surprised to find wasn’t on that list: Texas.

 But don’t hold your breath: Our preferences are constantly shifting.
 Modsy found that in these uncertain times, traditional and classic styles saw the biggest spikes (the latter growing by 11 percent in popularity).
 In 2021 we might find ourselves departing from the aesthetics we know and opting for soft florals, red-brown woods, ornamented seating, and crown molding in search of the comfort we crave.

 Our Fall Style issue has arrived!
 Subscribe now to get an exclusive first look at Ayesha Curry’s Bay Area home—and discover how design can shape our world.